KNOW Workplace Cancer

 Research conducted by Fernandez et al., ‘A priority list of occupational carcinogenic agents for preventative action in Australia', includes an extensive list of 38 carcinogens that were found to be the most relevant to Australian workplaces.

-It also revealed occupational groups where exposure was greatest included:
+It also revealed occupational groups where exposure was greatest which included:

 - construction workers